patsynwogu/IPS-England/README.md

 Note on what is not a check.
 The model places 50,081 children a year outside a plan against a published 50,500.
-Applying the two published gate rates to the published request total gives roughly 50,400 before any simulation runs, so this is the inputs restated, not independent corroboration.
+Applying the two published gate rates to the published request total gives roughly 50,400 before any simulation runs, so these are the inputs restated, not independent corroboration.
 The page says so.

 ## Reproducing the numbers